-You could have Gucci and Louis Vuitton on and still look boring and bland if the colors do not match.
 Color matching brings life to your outfit.
 It is the final ingredient for a perfect ‘glow’.
 That’s why color comes first in the world of fashion.

 The Color Wheel Principle

 The color wheel designed by Newton comes in handy when explaining the basics of color matching.
-Nonetheless, you will need some expert tips to pull these colors off.

-The color wheel puts the following colors as a great match.
+The color wheel puts the following colors as a great match:

 - Yellow and purple